NerdBowl/nerd-bowl-vault/40_Robert/coding/Dates and Times.md

 - Key Distinction:
 	- An Offset is a *fixed duration* (e.g., `-05:00`).
 	- A Timezone (e.g., `Europe/Amsterdam`) is a *history of rules* that tells you which offset applies at a specific moment.

+> The IANA (Internet Assigned Numbers Authority) timezone database is the global standard for translating between human civil time and absolute time.

 #### ISO8601
 With all these variables (Years, Months, Days, Hours, Minutes, Seconds, and Offset), just writing a date and time is ambiguous.
 Does `01/02/03` mean Jan 2nd, 2003 (US), Feb 1st, 2003 (Europe), or Feb 3rd, 2001 (Japan)?
 To solve this, we use the **ISO 8601** standard.
 It is the only format you should ever use when systems talk to one another.